anhnch/react-native-pin-code/README.md

 # React Native Pincode

 This component is inspired by https://github.com/jarden-digital/react-native-pincode.
-The layout looks similar but I rewrite in typescript, simplier, more organized, just enough options.
+The layout looks similar but I rewrite in typescript, simpler, more organized, and just enough options.
 I also add the Reset PIN code feature.
+I rewrite for personal usage, so the business logic is very limited.
+If you find this useful, you can suggest improvements.

-The options look intimidating, but don't worry.
+The options look intimidating but don't worry.
 Almost all of them are optional.

 ## Basic usage